 If a team exceeds their limit the game is scored with 0 goals for the offending team.
 Robot-to-robot communication that violates the SPL rules result in a game scored with 0 goals for the offending team (even when discovered after the game was finished).
-Measurement of the limits starts with the ready state and ends with the finished stateMessages are counted towards the limit during the ready, set and playing states.
+Messages are counted towards the limit during the ready, set and playing states.
 Limits do not apply during penalty kick shoot-out.
 If a knock-out game results in a draw and both teams exceeded their message limit, the team last exceeding their limit wins the game.